Sequitur Translation

 Translation of Constantijn Huygens Memoirs of a Renaissance Childhood and Youth (full edition in progress)

-Only an excerpt from Huygens’s discussion of Rembrandt is currently available in English translation and it conceals the fact that this is a ‘parallel life’ comparing two great Dutch Golden Age painters.
-Rembrandt will have to share his year – one of so many honours – with the lesser-known Lievens.
+Only an excerpt from Huygens’s discussion of Rembrandt is currently available in English translation and it conceals the fact that this is a ‘parallel life’ comparing two great Dutch Golden Age painters, Rembrandt and Lievens.
 It is his portrait of the young Rembrandt you see here.

 Rembrandt and Lievens